kapobajza/ZDnevnik/apps/sveltastic/README.md

 ## Getting started

-For the prequisites, see the list in the root [README](../../README.md#prerequisites).
+For the prerequisites, see the list in the root [README](../../README.md#prerequisites).

 After starting [docker compose](../../README.md#running-the-app), the web app will be running on port 3000.